 What to Consider when Choosing Mastering Styles

-First of all, consider your own preferences.
-If you’re mastering your own tracks, you want them to sound as good as possible in your own opinion.
+First of all, consider your preferences.
+If you’re mastering your tracks, you want them to sound as good as possible, in your opinion.
 That said, what sounds good to you might not sound as good to others, so maintaining some objectivity matters.
 If possible, ask for an outside opinion or two as you tinker with different mastering styles.

-EQ and compression play the biggest roles in achieving these various styles.
+EQ and compression play the most prominent roles in achieving these various styles.
 A “punchy” or “aggressive” master, for instance, will feature a lot of attack and a decent amount of high-end and clarity on transients (however, this “punch” is better achieved during the mixing stage, while mastering can help maintain and slightly embellish this flavor).
-A “warm” mastering style will retain some low- and mid-range, avoiding the harsh side of the high-end, and easing up on the attack.
-For some tracks, too much “warmth” might come off as a bit muddy or muffled, so an “open” mastering style might be preferable.
-This involves scooping some of the mid-range and “punching up” the low-end a bit, but not too aggressively.
+A “warm” mastering style will retain some low- and mid-range, avoiding the harsh side of the high-end and easing up on the attack.
+Too much “warmth” might come off as a bit muddy or muffled for some tracks, so an “open” mastering style might be preferable.
+This involves scooping some of the mid-range and “punching up” the low-end slightly, but not too aggressively.

 What Role Does Genre Play in Mastering?

-As briefly mentioned earlier, mastering styles are not just determined by the individual song or album, but by genre (and time period) as well.
-The top charting rock, country, pop, rap, and EDM songs will all sound “good” as they are professionally mastered, but they won’t sound the same, at least not to the discriminating ear.
+As briefly mentioned earlier, mastering styles are not just determined by the individual song or album but by genre (and time period).
+The top-charting rock, country, pop, rap, and EDM songs will all sound “good” as they are professionally mastered, but they won’t sound the same, at least not to the discriminating ear.
 For instance, compare an early Korn song to a modern Taylor Swift track.
-Sure, the music sounds nothing alike anyway, but the overall quality and tone vastly differ, too.
+Sure, the music sounds nothing alike, but the overall quality and tone vastly differ, too.

-So, whether you’re mastering your own music or someone else’s, always keep genre in mind.
-There are no strict rules for how to master a country song or hip-hop beat, but certain choices will better lend themselves to the type of music you’re working with.
-If you’re mastering a stripped down, acoustic track by a singer-songwriter, you’ll probably go for a warmer mastering style, avoiding the punchy aggression best used for punk, metal, and rap.
+So, whether you’re mastering your music or someone else’s, always keep the genre in mind.
+There are no strict rules for how to master a country song or hip-hop beat, but certain choices will better lend themselves to the type of music genre.
+If you’re mastering a stripped-down, acoustic track by a singer-songwriter, you’ll probably go for a warmer mastering style, avoiding the punchy aggression best used for punk, metal, and rap.

 Is there a Right or Best Way to Master Your Tracks?

 Of course not.
 Writing, recording, mixing, and mastering music are all creative processes, and rules are meant to be broken.
-That said, guidelines are helpful, especially if you’re just starting out and discovering the idiosyncracies of mastering.
-Also, certain standards apply to mastering if you want your music to be taken seriously.
+That said, guidelines are helpful due to common mastering mistakes when mastering your music.
+This is especially true if you’re just starting out and discovering the idiosyncrasies of mastering.
+Also, specific standards apply to mastering if you want your music to be taken seriously.
 You have to pay attention to loudness, make sure your track doesn’t clip or get distorted, prepare it for exporting and distribution, etc. Beyond these basics, though, feel free to experiment with different mastering styles.
 Until you put the music out there, nothing is permanent.
 And the more you tinker, the more you’ll learn.

 Mastering may be a more delicate and final process than mixing, but it should still be fun and open to experimentation.
-While mastering engineers spend their time making similar moves, each one will make these moves in a unique way to achieve various outcomes.
+While mastering engineers make similar moves, each one will uniquely make these moves to achieve various outcomes.
 The best way to wrap your head around different mastering styles is to try some out for yourself.